 CHRISTOPHER SWANN / SCIENCE PHOTO LIBRARY CHRISTOPHER SWANN / SCIENCE PHOTO LIBRARY

 Grey whale (Eschrichtius robustus).
-There are two populations of this whale, one in the eastern north Pacific and one in the western north Pacific.
-It is found in coastal waters.
-It undertakes the longest known migration of any mammal.
-For the winter it migrates from Arctic waters to tropical equatorial waters, a round trip of up to 20,400 kilometres.
-It can grow up to 15 metres in length and weigh 16 tonnes, with females being larger than males.
-It has up to 180 large bristly baleen plates hanging down from its jaws.
-It feeds by swallowing sediment from the sea floor and then pressing its tongue against the plates, pushing the water out and trapping crustaceans and worms.
-Photographed in the Pacific Ocean.
+This whale is found in coastal waters, migrating with the seasons from Arctic waters to tropical equatorial waters.
+It can grow up to 15 metres in length and weigh 16 tonnes.
+It feeds by swallowing sediment from the sea floor and then pressing its tongue against baleen plates in its mouth, pushing the water out and trapping crustaceans and worms.
+Photographed off Baja California, Mexico.

 Model release not required.
 Property release not required.